DOGS ARE ACCEPTED IN THE PROGRAM

 over the phone, then have the dog evaluated (by us, another rescue person

-or a trainer), then you transport the dog to us in New York.
-We can
+or a trainer), then the dog is transported to us in New York - we

 We are more than happy to keep you informed